particle-iot/docs/src/content/reference/developer-tools/cli.md

 _On Windows, these commands require the latest drivers.
 See the [CLI installation guide](/getting-started/developer-tools/cli/#using-windows) for details._

-The Particle USB commands are only available in Device OS 0.9.0 (Gen 3, including Argon and Boron), and 1.0.0 (Gen 2, including Photon, P1, Electron, and E Series).
+The Particle USB commands are only available in Device OS 0.9.0 (Gen 3, including Argon and Boron), and 1.0.0 (Gen 2, including Photon, P1, Electron, and E-Series).
 These commands are not available on the Gen 1 (Spark Core).

 If you have an older Particle device you can use `particle update` will upgrade the devices to support these commands.